darrylmendonez/geometry-formulas-npm-package/README.md

         * You should see the output of the application

 ### Source:
-How to create and publish NPM Packages: https://youtu.be/rTsz09zRuTU
+How to create and publish npm packages: https://youtu.be/rTsz09zRuTU